chfrank-cgn/Rancher/aks-cluster/grafana/README.md

 The ruler is activated to keep the installation simple, but no rules are defined.

+## Tempo

+Next, we'll install Tempo to store application traces:

+- `60-roles.yaml` has the service account and role bindings
+- `61-config.yaml` has the config maps with the ruler
+- `62-deployment.yaml` has the actual deployment

 ## Grafana

 Now that we have the data sources, we'll install Grafana for analysis: